Space Rider

 The Space Rider (Space Reusable Integrated Demonstrator for Europe Return) is a planned uncrewed orbital lifting body spaceplane aiming to provide the European Space Agency (ESA) with affordable and routine access to space.
 Space Rider will have the potential to allow experiments in microgravity, such as exposure of materials to outer space and in-orbit validation of technologies, as well as deployment of small satellites.
-Its maiden flight is currently scheduled for 2027.
+Its maiden flight is currently scheduled for Q1 2028.
+It is intended to be put into space by the Vega C medium lift launch vehicle.